llrs/TFM/README.md

 # Note

-This commes from its own repository
+This repository is linked to the TFM repository.